annaduan09/musa-5000-assignment-1/Assignment1.md

 # Discussion and Limitations

-In this project, we built a model based on ordinary least squares regression to predict median home value using a set of demographic variables at the block group level.
+In this analysis, we built a model based on ordinary least squares regression to predict median home value using a set of demographic variables at the block group level.
 These variables were: percent of residents with at least a bachelor's degree, vacancy percent of homes, percent of homes that were detached single family houses, households in poverty, and median household income.
 To build the model, we conducted exploratory data analysis and checked regression assumptions.
 To test its validity, we conducted stepwise regression and k-folds cross-validation using a restricted model.

+The model has an adjusted r-squared of 0.66, indicating that our predictors explain 66% of the variation in our dependent variables, log-transformed home values.

+Takeaways:
+- education strongly predictive of home value - this is interesting in a city defined by "meds and eds" and full of colleges
+- vacancy: post-industrial city, high rates of vacancy generally
+- single homes not predictive: maybe because of gentrification, surrounding homes don't necessarily matter?
+Limitations:
+- high spatial autocorrelation in errors
+- limited sample size inherent in census (low participation rate)
+- skewed sample (low-income, low-ses, minority communities less likely to answer census)
+- under-predicts in north philly

+Recommendations:
+- good for looking at individual predictors
+- interesting for policy/academic research
+- would not use for industry/real estate

 > Talk about the quality of the model – that is, state if this is a good model overall (e.g., R2, F-ratio test), and what other predictors that we didn’t